 Thankfully, these events are history now and Colombia has come a long way towards reaching peace in their country.
 Colombians’ hard work is paying off and the tourism industry has finally begun to re-emerge as more and more people are laying their misconceptions aside and taking a chance on Colombia, after hearing so many good things.
 Indeed, I do think word of mouth is the main instigator in this tourism boom.
 I myself was intrigued by all the good things I heard when I started researching Colombia, which eased my mind about beginning a solo trip backpacking Colombia.

 I think the special, happy energy we feel as we get to know Colombia is a result of tourism still being so fresh.
 For Colombians, tourism is a sign of progression.
 Many of them lived their entire lives without seeing outsiders because for so long, people just couldn’t come.
 To see tourists now in their country is a sign that things are good again.
 Of course, they are thrilled to see us!

 For anyone who has spent a significant amount of time in destinations that are accustomed to, and have become hardened to tourism, you will know how sometimes the treatment you get as a tourist isn’t the nicest.
 But Colombians love tourists.
 I can’t count how many times Colombians thanked me personally for coming to visit their country.
 They know about the stereotypes, they have endured a lot as a nation, and they are so happy and appreciative to see outsiders coming to visit despite it all, and after so much time without them.

 If I had listened to the bad news, if I didn’t give Colombia a chance, I wouldn’t have gotten to know my favorite country that I have traveled to so far.
-The doors are open again, and there is no better time than now to visit Colombia and soak up the luxury of being in a place untainted by tourism, waiting for you with open arms.
+When we can travel again, you absolutely should visit Colombia and soak up the luxury of being in a place untainted by tourism, waiting for you with open arms.